cjsatuforc/rpi-guide/README.md

 ## RPi
 Preparing the Raspberry Pi
-1. Download Raspbian from https://www.raspberrypi.org/downloads/raspbian/ and copy it to the SD card
+1. Download Raspbian from https://www.raspberrypi.org/downloads/raspbian/ and burn it to the SD card using DiskImager https://sourceforge.net/projects/win32diskimager/
-2. Connect the RPi to a monitor, mouse, keyboard
+2. Connect the RPi to a monitor, mouse, keyboard, and start the RPi
-3. Connect to a WiFi network
+3. From the network icon on the desktop toolbar connect to a WiFi network
-4. Open terminal
+4. Open Terminal
 5. Run ifconfig to find the RPi’s IP address
 6. Type in sudo apt-get update
 7. Type in sudo apt-get upgrade